stellar/stellar-core/src/ledger/readme.md

 The reason it is done after applying the transaction set is that the transaction set is validated against the last closed ledger, independently of any upgrades.
-This allows to update `baseFee` (see ledger header), without risking invalidating transactions for the current ledger.
+For example, this allows to update `baseFee` (see ledger header) without risking invalidating transactions for the current ledger.

 ###Other notable fields from the ledger header
 ####Hash of the previous ledger header